sampreet-chawla/GA-unit4-ruby-intro-to-ruby/ARRAYS_HASH.md

 ### Hashes

-In Ruby, "A Hash is a dictionary-like collection of unique keys and their values".
+In Ruby, `A Hash is a dictionary-like collection of unique keys and their values`.
 In sharp contrast to JavaScript, [Ruby Hashes](http://ruby-doc.org/core-2.5.0/Hash.html) are not the most general object in the language, but are instances of a specialized class for key/value storage.

 A Ruby hash acts somewhat like a dictionary (or object) in JavaScript, in